mozilla/sccache/docs/Distributed.md

  - the server (`sccache-dist` binary), responsible for actually executing a build

-All servers are required to be a 64-bit Linux install.
+All servers are required to be a 64-bit Linux or a FreeBSD install.
 Clients may request compilation from Linux, Windows or macOS.
 Linux compilations will attempt to automatically package the compiler in use, while Windows and macOS users will need to specify a toolchain for cross-compilation ahead of time.

 ## Communication